bigandy/bigandy.github.io/demos/_posts/2013-04-25-javascript-carousel.md

 - <strike>if click left or right, go onto previous or next image</strike>
 - <strike>create counter that shows which image i'm on</strike>
 - <strike>create visual counter, e.g. blobs with current blob being different colour</strike>
-- when click on blob, take you to that image ==> do on next iteration of carousel
+- <strike>when click on blob, take you to that image</strike>
+- still looks a bit borked!